Bielwenass/coord-playground/README.md

 # coord-playground
 Test project for displaying random coordinates on a map.
 To draw a rectangle box for the random coordinates to appear in, click with right mouse button and drag on the map.
-5 random points will appear as markers inside the selected rectangle.
+Five random points will appear as markers inside the selected rectangle.

 ![Screenshot](https://imgur.com/LmDuREL.png)